daniel-soaress/daniel-soaress/README.md

 </p>

 <p align="left">
-    If you want to do a project with me or chat, don't hesitate to send me a message:⤵️
+  Feel free to explore these projects and provide feedback or suggestions.
+Connect with me on linkedin to collaborate or discuss new ideas.
+Let's build something awesome together! ⤵️
 </p>

 <p align="left">